4m4n5/fifa18-stats-analysis/Untitled1.md

 ### Analysis of Mean Player Value versus Age

-<p align='justify'>Here we will be analysing the mean player value over ages 18 to 36, for the top 1000 players ranked as per their overall potential.
+<p align='justify'>Here we will be analyzing the mean player value over ages 18 to 36, for the top 1000 players ranked as per their overall potential.
 We have used a bar chart along with a line chart here to display the data, with the ages on the x-axis and the average player value (in millions of Euros) on the y-axis.
 The observations from this chart can be used by both new players as well association football management to get an idea of current player valuation trends with regards to players at different
 ages.</p>

 ![Rating vs Age](ValuevsAgeBox.png)